-If we allow it to, we will want independence even from God.
+If we allow it to, we will seek our independence even from God.

 Happy Dependence Day

-Today I would like to celebrate our dependence, and our true freedom.
+Today I would like to celebrate our dependence, and our true freedom in Jesus Christ.

 The Jews took offense at these words.
 “We are Abraham’s offspring and have never been enslaved to anyone,” they answered him.
 “How is it that you say, ‘You shall become free’?”